samjones00/get-random-users/README.md

 ## Getting started
 * Clone the repository
 * Open the solution in Visual Studio
+* Ensure that MyHomework.V2 is set as the startup project
 * Run the application

 ## Configuration